Additional Information on Takeover Law and Explanatory Notes

 Further details on the authorisation can be found in the corresponding resolution.

-7.5 Under Article 6 of the articles of association and Section 237 (1) AktG, the company is authorised to cancel Class A or S shares against payment of appropriate compensation if the shareholders whose shares are to be cancelled have given their consent.
+7.5 Under Article 6 of the articles of association and Section 237 (1) AktG, the company is authorised to redeem Class A or S shares against payment of appropriate compensation if the shareholders whose shares are to be redeemed have given their consent.

 8. The following material agreements include regulations that apply in the case of a change of control, as may result from a takeover bid: